Starphopia/Mathdoku/README.md

 # Mathdoku
 Coursework for the semester 2 year 1 university project.

-Generates mathdoku puzzles or read from save files.
+Generates mathdoku puzzles and allows puzzles to be loaded using a text file.